serebrov/serebrov.github.io-hugo/content/posts/2023-06-19-docker-check-image-size/index.md

 ![dive screenshot](2023-06-19-dive-screenshot.png)

 The left side is the list of layers, the right side is the current content of the image.
-Switch from left to side with `Tab`.
+Switch from left to right with `Tab`.
 Moving down in the list of layers on the left updates the tree on the right, so we can see what exactly each layer added to the image.